 - 1. Review: Review each competency and practice behavior.
 Click HERE for additional resources: - 1.
 Competency-Based Education - 2.
-4 dimensions - 2.
+4 dimensions - 3.
+5 system levels - 2.
 Meet: Schedule a time to meet with your on-site supervisor (Practicum Instructor or Task Supervisor) to discuss the agency overview and how the competency and practice behaviors will be addressed.
 NOTE: If you are in External Supervision, in addition to meeting with your Task Supervisor also use group supervision time to discuss your learning agreement. - 3.
 Complete: After discussion(s) with your on-site supervisor (and external supervisor, if applicable), complete the Agency Overview and competency tables: - 1.
-Practice Behaviors: Read each practice behavior. - Learning Activities/Products: Identify a minimum of at least one activity that will demonstrate your level of performance for each behavior.
+Practice Behaviors: Read each practice behavior. - 2.
+Learning Activities/Products: Identify a minimum of at least one activity that will demonstrate your level of performance for each behavior.
 Tasks should be focused on the further development of your knowledge, values, skills, and cognitive and affective processes as a professional social worker. - 3.
 Dimensions: Identify how the practice behavior will be assessed through one or more of the following: - 1.
 Knowledge: Students are able to incorporate their academic learning and prior experience into their practice. - 2.
 Values: Students are expected to demonstrate practice that is in accordance with the values outlined by the social work profession. - 3.
 Skills: Students are able to demonstrate social work skills and professional behaviors. - 4.
 Cognitive and Affective Processes: Students are able to apply critical thinking, affective reactions, and exercise of judgment. - 4.
 Methods of Evaluation: Select which method your practicum instructor/task supervisor will use to assess your learning.
 Ensure that your tasks and method will allow you to demonstrate and show evidence of competency as a social worker student. - 5.
+System Levels: Indicate which system aligns with each learning activity.
+At least one learning activity needs to align with each system level. - 1.
+Individuals

-Target Date: The Learning Agreement should have clear timelines noted to expose you to each practice area and should be updated and reviewed as part of the supervisory process with objectives clearly outlined for this semester. - 6.
+- 2. Groups - 3.
+Families - 4.
+Organizations - 5.
+Communities - 6.
+Target Date: The Learning Agreement should have clear timelines noted to expose you to each practice area and should be updated and reviewed as part of the supervisory process with objectives clearly outlined for this semester. - 7.
 Final Score: Leave this section blank.
-At the end of the semester the practicum instructor/task supervisor will complete this section.

-- 4. Review and Signatures: Review your completed learning agreement again with your practicum instructor/task supervisor.
+At the end of the semester the practicum instructor/task supervisor will complete this section. - 4.
+Review and Signatures: Review your completed learning agreement again with your practicum instructor/task supervisor.
 Then ensure that the Learning Agreement is signed by you, on-site supervisor (Practicum Instructor or Task Supervisor), and your external supervisor (if applicable).
 Only digital or wet signatures are accepted.
 Typed in signatures will not be accepted and will impact your grade.
 Students have access to Docusign.
 Learn more here. - 5.
 Submission: Submit your Learning Agreement to your Practicum Faculty Liaison via Canvas on the due date outlined in your syllabus.
 Students and supervisors will need access to this document for the duration of the semester to use for final grading.